 3. The Repatriation Medical Authority (RMA) is an independent statutory authority responsible to the Minister for Veterans' Affairs.
 It consists of five practitioners eminent in the field of medicine or medical science, and includes at least one experienced epidemiologist.
-The main role of the RMA is to determine SoPs.
-The RMA formally meets as a body to consider and finalise SoPs.
-Currently it meets every two months.
+The main role of the RMA is to determine SOPs.
+The RMA formally meets as a body on a regular basis to consider and finalise SOPs.